Władysław I Łokietek: Initial efforts in Greater Poland (1296–1298)

 For wealthy Greater Poland, it became evident that the throne of Przemysł II deserved his closest ally, Prince Władysław of Kuyavia.
 The fact that Władysław the Short was known to dislike the Germans was not irrelevant, as they were generally regarded as the perpetrators of the murder of Przemsył II.
 However, there was a testament of Przemysł II, written about 1290, recognizing Henry III of Głogów as his heir.
 Neither party wanted bloody battles, and so an arrangement was made on 10 March 1296 in Krzywiń in which Władysław agreed to give Henry III the part of Greater Poland west and south of the rivers Obra and Warta up to the mouth of the Noteć.
 Władysław also established his successor in the event he died without a male heir: Henry IV the Faithful, Henry III's eldest son.
 Also, regardless of the future birth of any sons of his own, Władysław agreed to give the duchy of Poznań to Henry IV Faithful when he reached adulthood.

 The division of Greater Poland that was agreed upon in Krzywiń did not address all of the contentious issues, especially in light of the fact that male heirs of Władysław the Short soon came into the world.
 The governments of Władysław I Łokietek in his part of Greater Poland were not successful because banditry was spreading there and internal opposition grew stronger, headed by Andrzej Zaremba, the bishop of Poznań.
 It was suspected, though denied by some historians, that Bishop Zaremba placed a curse of the church on Władysław.
-In addition, Archbishop Jakub Swinka, seeing that the Duke of Kuyavia was having problems with proper governance, began distancing himself from his earlier protege.
-In 1298, a meeting between the opposition from Greater Poland and Henry III of Głogow occurred in Kościan to conclude an agreement under which, in return for renewed offices for the opposition in a future reunited duchy, they would support Henry's candidacy for the throne of Greater Poland.
+In addition, Archbishop Jakub Świnka, seeing that the Duke of Kuyavia was having problems with proper governance, began distancing himself from his earlier protege.
+In 1298, a meeting between the opposition from Greater Poland and Henry III of Głogów occurred in Kościan to conclude an agreement under which, in return for renewed offices for the opposition in a future reunited duchy, they would support Henry's candidacy for the throne of Greater Poland.